Service FAQ

 What is DevSecOps and how is it different from DevOps?

-DevSecOps integrates security practices into every phase of the software development lifecycle, while traditional DevOps focuses primarily on development and operations.
-DevSecOps adds automated security testing, vulnerability scanning, and compliance checks directly into CI/CD pipelines, enabling teams to identify and fix security issues early without slowing down delivery.
+DevSecOps integrates security practices into every phase of the software development lifecycle, while DevOps focuses on development and operations.
+It adds automated security testing, vulnerability scanning, and compliance checks in CI/CD pipelines to catch issues early without slowing delivery.

 How long does it take to implement DevSecOps?

-A basic DevSecOps implementation typically takes 30-90 days, depending on your current infrastructure and team size.
-Week 1-2 focuses on critical security fixes and basic automation.
-Weeks 3-6 implement comprehensive security gates and monitoring.
-By week 12, you'll have a mature DevSecOps pipeline with automated security testing, compliance controls, and continuous monitoring.
+A basic DevSecOps implementation typically takes 30–90 days, depending on infrastructure and team size.
+Initial weeks focus on critical security fixes and basic automation, followed by security gates, monitoring, and mature pipeline rollout by week 12.

 What are the key benefits of DevSecOps for startups and SMBs?